RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 HIP_ARCH Defines
 ~~~~~~~~~~~~~~~~

-Some CUDA code tests ``__CUDA_ARCH__`` for a specific value to determine
-whether the machine supports a certain architectural feature.
-For
+Some CUDA code tests ``__CUDA_ARCH__`` for a specific value to determine whether the machine supports a certain architectural feature.
+For instance,
-instance,

 ::

    #if (__CUDA_ARCH__ >= 130)
    // doubles are supported

-This type of code requires special attention, since hcc/AMD and
-nvcc/CUDA devices have different architectural capabilities.
+This type of code requires special attention, since hcc/AMD and nvcc/CUDA devices have different architectural capabilities.
 Moreover,
-you canâ€™t determine the presence of a feature using a simple comparison
-against an architectureâ€™s version number.
-HIP provides a set of defines
-and device properties to query whether a specific architectural feature
+you cannot determine the presence of a feature using a simple comparison against an architectureâ€™s version number.
+HIP provides a set of defines and device properties to query whether a specific architectural feature is supported.
-is supported.

 The ``__HIP_ARCH_*`` defines can replace comparisons of
 ``__CUDA_ARCH__`` values: